Skip to main content

 p50 (median): The latency at which 50% of requests completed faster.
 This is the "typical" experience.
 It's more robust than mean because it ignores extreme outliers.

 p95: The latency at which 95% of requests completed faster.
 This captures tail latency — the slow cases that happen regularly enough to matter in production.
-A p95 of 9,400 ms means 1 in 20 requests takes longer than 9.4 seconds.
+A high p95 means roughly 1 in 20 requests is meaningfully slower than the median, which is exactly the kind of variance that hurts interactive use.

 Mean: The arithmetic average.
 Useful for cost calculations (total time / total requests) but can be misleading when outliers skew the distribution.